Palanivel Thiaga Rajan

-Palanivel Thiaga Rajan (PTR) (born 7 March 1966) is an Indian politician and the current Minister of Information Technology and Digital Services of Tamil Nadu.
-He was elected to the Tamil Nadu Legislative Assembly election in 2016 and 2021 from Madurai Central.
+Palanivel Thiaga Rajan (born 7 March 1966) is an Indian politician who served as Minister of Finance and Minister of Information, Technology and Digital Services of the Indian state of Tamil Nadu between 2021 and 2026.
+He was elected to the Tamil Nadu Legislative Assembly in 2016 and 2021 from Madurai Central.

 Early life

-He is the son of the late P. T. R. Palanivel Rajan, who was also a well-known politician and speaker of Tamil Nadu Assembly.
-His grandfather, P. T. Rajan, was the Chief Minister of Madras Presidency from 4 April 1936, to 24 August 1936.
+He is the son of P. T. R. Palanivel Rajan, a prominent politician who served as the 9th speaker of the Tamil Nadu Legislative Assembly and Rukmani.
+His grandfather, P. T. Rajan, was the First Minister of Madras Presidency from 4 April 1936, to 24 August 1936.

 Following his schooling at The Lawrence School, Lovedale, and Vikaasa School, Madurai, he graduated with a degree in chemical engineering from the National Institute of Technology, Tiruchirappalli (formerly, Regional Engineering College, Tiruchirappalli).
 He obtained a master's degree in operations research and a Ph.D. in human factors engineering/engineering psychology at University at Buffalo.
 He then completed his MBA in financial management at MIT Sloan School of Management.
 He is a named inventor on a patent held by Barclays Capital Inc.

 Corporate career

 He began his career in 1990 as an independent consultant in Operations and Systems Improvement.
-In 2001 he joined Lehman Brothers Holdings Inc. as Trader and Co-Portfolio Manager – Firm Relationship Loan Portfolio.
+In 2001 he joined Lehman Brothers Holdings Inc. as Trader and Co-Portfolio Manager.
 He quit Lehman Brothers Holdings Inc. as Head Of Offshore Capital Markets in the year 2008.
 He then worked for Standard Chartered Bank, Singapore in the Global Capital Markets division.
-He quit Standard Chartered Bank as Managing Director, Financial Markets Sales in 2014.
+He quit Standard Chartered Bank as managing director, Financial Markets Sales in 2014.

 Political career

 Thiagarajan was elected as the Member of the Legislative Assembly (MLA) from Madurai Central Assembly constituency in the 2016 Tamil Nadu Legislative Assembly election.
 He was re-elected in the 2021 Tamil Nadu Legislative Assembly election.

-He was the Finance and Human Resources Management Minister of Tamil Nadu since May 2021.
+He was the Minister of Finance and Human Resources Management of Tamil Nadu from 7 May 2021 to 10 May 2023.
 He has released a White Paper on Tamil Nadu's finances after a long time.
-In a cabinet reshuffle on 11 May 2023 by the Tamil Nadu government, he was made the Information Technology and Digital Services minister of the state.
+In a cabinet reshuffle on 11 May 2023 by the Tamil Nadu government, he was made the Minister of Information Technology and Digital Services and served till the end of the 16th Tamil Nadu Assembly.